haugstve/temperature-animation/README.md

 This step of the plan is never done, but future revisions to the plan will not be placed as a step in the plan.

 ## Sync project to local computer
+- Read about the integration between Git, GitHub and RStudio [here](http://happygitwithr.com)
+- Decide on a solutino
+- Implement that solution

 ## Scrape data
 - DONE Locate the data